-In an effort to support students pursuing careers in the nonprofit, government and the arts sectors, OCS offers a travel reimbursement program to help offset costs associated with travel for interviews and/or auditions of Yale College Class of 2021 graduates.
-Each senior is allowed to submit travel reimbursement requests for a total maximum reimbursement of $200 per student.
+In an effort to support students pursuing careers in the nonprofit, government and the arts sectors, OCS offers a travel reimbursement program for Yale College Class of 2021 graduates to help offset costs associated with travel for interviews, auditions, and/or other career-related engagements.
+See examples below for other career-related engagements.
+Each senior can submit travel reimbursement requests for a total maximum reimbursement of $200 per student.
 Please refer to the instructions below and submit all receipts together up to a maximum reimbursement of $200.
 Funds are limited and will be distributed on a first-come, first-served basis.
 This program can also be used to reimburse travel to an OCS coordinated Consortium Career Fair when other transportation is not provided.

 How do I get reimbursed?

 - Complete the Reimbursement Survey in Yale Career Link – “Class of 2021 Travel/Career Reimbursement for Nonprofit, Government and Arts” in the “Surveys” section.

 - Email Stephanie Glover (email@example.com) the following three items:

 - Transportation/Other Career Related Engagement Receipts associated with your interview, conference or membership registration or subscription service.
 If you traveled for more than one interview, or engaged with more than one career related service, and the combined cost was up to $200, submit all receipts at once.
 Each student will be reimbursed one time for the total amount, up to $200.

 - A Completed W-9 Form if you are a U.S. Citizen or U.S. Permanent Resident or a W-8 BEN Form if you are a non-U.S. Citizen or non-U.S. Permanent Resident.